Most Sundays I am reminded of the benefits of regifting as I sit relaxing watching a chick flick, pampering my poor feet.

 On the flip side, if we release unwanted and unneeded items by regifting:

-- Our space is uncluttered which also helps clear head space
+- Our space is less cluttered which also helps clear our mind

-- Items are easy to find and put back
+- Items are easier to find and put back

-- It can go into the hands (or feet!) of someone who will use it
+- It can go into the hands (or feet!) of someone who will use it, which helps with sustainability

-- If you like the idea of regifting, check out this simple regift system.
+- If you like the idea of regifting, check out this simple regifting process.

 Now back to eating popcorn and watching my movie, ahhh bliss!